prpole/dissertation/chapter2/main.md

-external object in general to industry, he writes: "It can be seen how the history of *industry* and the *objective* existence of industry as it has developed is the *open* book of the essential powers of man, man's psychology present in tangible form."[@marx_early_???
-354] The "essential powers" of the human develop in complex interrelation with the evolving psychology of the human and our essential nature.
-This degree of correspondence makes it possible to read the state of the human at a given moment in the nature of its production and social organization.
+external object in general to industry, he writes: "It can be seen how the history of *industry* and the *objective* existence of industry as it has developed is the *open* book of the essential powers of man, man's psychology present in tangible form."[@marx_early_2005 354] The "essential powers" of the human develop in complex interrelation with the evolving psychology of the human and our essential nature.
+This degree of correspondence makes it possible to define the state of the human at a given moment by the nature of its production and social organization.

-A mutable human essence that coevolves with the state of production and technology is the key to understanding what is perhaps the most astounding passage in the 1844 manuscripts: "[A]s everything natural must *come into being*, so man also has his process of origin in *history*.
+A mutable human essence that transmutes in tandem with the state of production, society, and technology is the key to understanding what is perhaps the most astounding passage in the 1844 manuscripts: "[A]s everything natural must *come into being*, so man also has his process of origin in *history*.
 But for him history is a conscious process, and hence one which constantly supersedes itself.
-History is the true natural history of man."[@marx_early_???
-391] If history has replaced natural history as the determining factor of human species-being, then what it means to be human is not the same at different moments in history.
+History is the true natural history of man."[@marx_early_2005 391] If history has replaced natural history as the determining factor of human species-being, then what it means to be human is not the same at different moments in history.
 Humanness is only *essentially* defined by the constant transformation of the collective through transformation of external objects---and thus environment.

 The same would have to be said of different forms of social and technological organization geographically, as well as temporally.
-This, however, is a complicated statement, for it risks creating a hierarchy of humanness according to degrees of technological sophistication, almost a technocratic designation of ontological value.
-This is a particular risk in the context of Marx's Hegelian conception of historical progress, predicated on the "supercession" of one era by another, a process that is itself largely technological in its definition of progress.
+Different societies do not have identical systems of production, at the same moment or ever, making species-being alterable according to place and status.
+This, however, complicates matters considerably, for it risks creating a hierarchy of humanness according to degrees of technological sophistication, almost a technocratic designation of ontological value.
+This is a particular risk in the context of Marx's Hegelian conception of historical progress, predicated as it is on the "supercession" of one era by another, a process that is itself largely technological in its definition of progress.

 While caution in this direction should be preserved, it is possible to mobilize species-being as a way to understand difference, individually and